3 Types of Headphones Everyone Needs

 For starters, headphones that are great for listening to music at the office might not fit easily into your messenger bag.
 Or maybe your favorite pair of “at-home” headphones leaks too much noise outside the ear cups.
 You might be getting looks from other passengers on the bus – or from your boss.

 That’s why it makes sense to keep different types of headphones on hand.
-The right headphones for your immediate context might not be the same ones that you were wearing a few hours ago.
+The right headset for your immediate context might not be the same ones that you were wearing a few hours ago.
 The good news is that there are only three types of headphones you really need.
 Let’s take a look at what each type has to offer and identify the features you should keep in mind when making a selection.

 1. Headphones for travel and commuting